vishwaraj008/git-backup/README.md

 ## Features

+-  **Tree Navigation**: Navigate through your project folder structure like a file explorer
 -  **Selective File Backup**: Choose exactly which files to backup from your project
 -  **Preserve Directory Structure**: Optionally maintain the original folder structure in your backup
 -  **Hidden Files Support**: Include or exclude hidden files and folders
 -  **Timestamped Backups**: Create timestamped backup folders for better organization
 -  **Progress Tracking**: Visual progress indicator during backup operations
 -  **Duplicate Handling**: Automatically handles file name conflicts
 -  **Smart Filtering**: Excludes common build artifacts and system files by default
+-  **Custom Ignore Patterns**: Support for `.rohitignore` file to exclude specific files and folders

 ## How to Use